jlmelville/smallvis/docs/opt.md

 ## Evaluation

-For each initializaion, the mean neighbor preservation of the 40 nearest neighbors, calculated using the [quadra](https://github.com/jlmelville/quadra) package.
+For each initialization, the mean neighbor preservation of the 40 nearest neighbors, calculated using the [quadra](https://github.com/jlmelville/quadra) package.
 The number reported is the mean average over all results and is labelled as `mnp@40` in the plots.
 40